Synthetic Augmentation in Imbalanced Learning: When It Helps, When It Hurts, and How Much to Add: Real Data Applications

 \section{Real Data Applications}

-In this section, we present real data applications to further illustrate our theoretical findings and evaluate the proposed VTSS method.

-\paragraph*{Data source, cohort construction, features.} We study prediction of sepsis-related outcomes using the MIMIC-III critical care database.
-Clinically, sepsis is a life-threatening condition arising from a dysregulated response to infection that can rapidly progress to organ dysfunction, making timely identification essential for improving outcomes \citep{singer2016third}.
-We conduct experiments on MIMIC-III (Medical Information Mart for Intensive Care), a large, de-identified, single-center ICU dataset covering admissions at Beth Israel Deaconess Medical Center from 2001–2012, with rich clinical information including demographics, bedside vital signs, laboratory results, medications, clinical notes, and mortality outcomes \citep{johnson2016mimic}.
+\paragraph*{Data source, cohort construction, features.} Clinically, sepsis is a life-threatening condition arising from a dysregulated response to infection that can rapidly progress to organ dysfunction, making timely identification essential \citep{singer2016third}.
+We conduct experiments on MIMIC-III (Medical Information Mart for Intensive Care), a large, de-identified, single-center ICU dataset covering admissions at Beth Israel Deaconess Medical Center from 2001–2012, with rich clinical information \citep{johnson2016mimic}.
 Using MIMIC-III, we construct an adult admission cohort (age $>15$ years at admission).
 We consider three binary prediction tasks, with in-hospital mortality, sepsis, and septic shock as responses.
 These represent clinically consequential outcomes capturing (i) overall patient prognosis, (ii) infection-related critical illness, and (iii) progression to the most severe end of the sepsis spectrum.
 Sepsis status is identified using ICD-9 diagnosis codes, labeling admissions with severe sepsis or septic shock as sepsis cases.

-To capture early physiologic trajectories, we extract 10 clinical variables measured during the first 120 hours after admission and use binned averages to stabilize irregularly sampled measurements: \begin{itemize} \item Bedside vital signs from \texttt{CHARTEVENTS}, averaged into 6-hour bins (20 bins): heart rate, respiratory rate, temperature, and systolic blood pressure. \item Laboratory measurements from \texttt{LABEVENTS}, averaged into 24-hour bins (5 bins): white blood cell count, platelets, creatinine, INR, lactate, and total bilirubin. \end{itemize} For each admission, we convert the multivariate time series into a mean feature vector over the observation window.
+To capture early physiologic trajectories, we extract 10 clinical variables during the first 120 hours after admission and use binned averages to stabilize irregularly sampled measurements: \begin{itemize} \item Bedside vital signs from \texttt{CHARTEVENTS}, averaged into 6-hour bins (20 bins): heart rate, respiratory rate, temperature, and systolic blood pressure. \item Laboratory measurements from \texttt{LABEVENTS}, averaged into 24-hour bins (5 bins): white blood cell count, platelets, creatinine, INR, lactate, and total bilirubin. \end{itemize} For each admission, we convert the multivariate time series into a mean feature vector over the observation window.
 Missing features are imputed using the corresponding cohort-level feature means.
 After preprocessing, all three datasets are substantially imbalanced; the class counts and imbalance ratios are summarized in Table~\ref{tab:realdatasummary}.

 We train (i) logistic regression and (ii) support vector machine (SVM) classifiers on these features to predict each outcome.